lucashaola/HMI_LFE/assistedDriving/README.md

 │       ├── tutorial
 │       ├── welcome
 ├── server.js
-├── users.db                          // Database file created automatically when the first user creates a profile
+├── adaptiveUsers.db                          // Database file created automatically when the first user creates a profile
 ```
 In category questions the categories for the WHOLE HMI gets defined - if you want to add/remove categories, you have to do it there.
 There each category also gets it's icon assigned